Discworld (world): Chalk

 The Chalk is an area of rolling chalk downland near Lancre, bearing a great resemblance to Pratchett's native Wiltshire.
 The "soft" geology of the area is, according to some mountain witches, not conducive to the channelling of magic.
-In fact this is a misconception (the bones of the hills are flint), and powerful witches can and do reside there, although the local baron has outlawed witchcraft, meaning they do not identify themselves as such.
+In fact this is a misconception (the bones of the hills are flint), and powerful witches reside there, although the local baron has outlawed witchcraft, meaning they do not identify themselves as such.
 This law has since been repealed or at least ignored by the new baron since Tiffany Aching began openly practising magic there.

 Llamedos

-Llamedos is a land noted for its druids, its bards, and its rain.
+Llamedos is a land noted for its druids, bards, and rain.
 Rain is the chief export of Llamedos; it has rain mines, in addition to ore and coal mines.
 Holly is the one plant that can grow in Llamedos's climate; everything else just rots.
 Llamedos is run by druids, who dot the land with stone circles used for computation.
 This is a lifetime job, since they frequently need upgrading.
-Llamedos is a fairly obvious parody of the British constituent country Wales.
+Llamedos is a parody of the British constituent country Wales.
 Its annual bardic competition, the Eisteddfod, is still held in Wales.
 The name is a reference to Dylan Thomas's radio play "Under Milk Wood", for which he created the fictitious Welsh town of Llareggub ("bugger all" spelled backwards); Llamedos, accordingly, is "Sod 'em all" spelled backwards.
 The inhabitants tend to speak with a doubled-L accent, i.e. "Llots of lluck!"
 Its native son Imp Y Celyn changes the course of the Discworld's musical history in Soul Music.